I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-routerallocprinternotifyinfo.md

 <p>The function returns a pointer to the allocated PRINTER_NOTIFY_INFO structure.</p>

 ## -remarks
-<p>Print providers should call <code>RouterAllocPrinterNotifyInfo</code> to allocate the PRINTER_NOTIFY_INFO structure and the PRINTER_NOTIFY_INFO_DATA structure array that the provider's <a href="https://msdn.microsoft.com/library/windows/hardware/ff561930">RefreshPrinterChangeNotification</a> function must supply.</p>
+<p>Print providers should call <code>RouterAllocPrinterNotifyInfo</code> to allocate the PRINTER_NOTIFY_INFO structure and the PRINTER_NOTIFY_INFO_DATA structure array that the provider's <a href="print.refreshprinterchangenotification">RefreshPrinterChangeNotification</a> function must supply.</p>

 <p>The <code>RouterAllocPrinterNotifyInfo</code> function initializes the PRINTER_NOTIFY_INFO structure's <b>Version</b> member to the current version of the spooler's notification implementation.
 It initializes the structure's <b>Flags</b> and <b>Count</b> members to zero, regardless of the number specified for <i>cPrinterNotifyInfoData</i>.</p>

-<p>Print providers should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545038">AppendPrinterNotifyInfoData</a> to fill in members of the PRINTER_NOTIFY_INFO_DATA structure array.</p>
+<p>Print providers should call <a href="..\winsplp\nf-winsplp-appendprinternotifyinfodata.md">AppendPrinterNotifyInfoData</a> to fill in members of the PRINTER_NOTIFY_INFO_DATA structure array.</p>

 <p>If <code>RefreshPrinterChangeNotification</code> executes successfully and returns the allocated structures to the caller, you should assume that the caller will deallocate structure memory.
-However, if <code>RefreshPrinterChangeNotification</code> encounters an error it should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff562016">RouterFreePrinterNotifyInfo</a> to deallocate the memory.</p>

-<p>For additional information, see <a href="NULL">Supporting Printer Change Notifications</a>.</p>

-<p>Print providers should call <code>RouterAllocPrinterNotifyInfo</code> to allocate the PRINTER_NOTIFY_INFO structure and the PRINTER_NOTIFY_INFO_DATA structure array that the provider's <a href="https://msdn.microsoft.com/library/windows/hardware/ff561930">RefreshPrinterChangeNotification</a> function must supply.</p>

-<p>The <code>RouterAllocPrinterNotifyInfo</code> function initializes the PRINTER_NOTIFY_INFO structure's <b>Version</b> member to the current version of the spooler's notification implementation.
-It initializes the structure's <b>Flags</b> and <b>Count</b> members to zero, regardless of the number specified for <i>cPrinterNotifyInfoData</i>.</p>

-<p>Print providers should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545038">AppendPrinterNotifyInfoData</a> to fill in members of the PRINTER_NOTIFY_INFO_DATA structure array.</p>

-<p>If <code>RefreshPrinterChangeNotification</code> executes successfully and returns the allocated structures to the caller, you should assume that the caller will deallocate structure memory.
-However, if <code>RefreshPrinterChangeNotification</code> encounters an error it should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff562016">RouterFreePrinterNotifyInfo</a> to deallocate the memory.</p>
+However, if <code>RefreshPrinterChangeNotification</code> encounters an error it should call <a href="..\winsplp\nf-winsplp-routerfreeprinternotifyinfo.md">RouterFreePrinterNotifyInfo</a> to deallocate the memory.</p>

 <p>For additional information, see <a href="NULL">Supporting Printer Change Notifications</a>.</p>